Frequently Asked Questions

 Most of the Capital Area Runners Training participants are fairly experienced runners who are seeking a more structured approach to their training with the goal of improving their personal best times.
 Most participants join the group with the goal of training for a half marathon or marathon.
 The program consistently produces 50+ Boston Marathon qualifying performances every year, as well as some of the DC area’s top age group runners at distances ranging from the 5k through the marathon.

 The program has organized workouts 52 weeks a year.
 New members can join at any point during the year.

 Who is the coach of the program?

 George Buckheit is the head coach of Capital Area Runners.
 He was a two-time NCAA Division I All-American during his collegiate days at Bucknell University and had an outstanding post-collegiate career, representing the United States in international competition.
 He has posted lifetime bests of 13:43 for 5,000M and 28:39 for 10,000M.
-George began his coaching career in 1979 as an assistant coach at Bucknell, and in more recent years he has coached many of the DC area's elite distance runners including Marine Corps Marathon champions Mary Kate Bailey (2004) and Kristen Henehan (2007) and British marathon ace Claire Hallissey (2:29:27 at the 2011 Chicago Marathon).
-George has brought a comparable level of success to his non-elite athletes with more than 90% of his marathon runners recording personal best times over the past three years and dozens of runners qualifying for the Boston Marathon.
+George began his coaching career in 1979 as an assistant coach at Bucknell, and in more recent years he has coached many of the DC area's elite distance runners including multiple Marine Corps Marathon champions and Olympic Trials qualifiers.
+George has brought a comparable level of success to his non-elite athletes with more than 90% of his marathon runners recording personal best times over the past five years and dozens of runners qualifying for the Boston Marathon every year.